craftcms/starter-blog/README.md

 The files are named with the `.html` extension but `.twig` also works.
 Some developers prefer `.twig` so their IDE (like the free [Visual Studio Code](https://code.visualstudio.com/)) automatically knows to use Twig syntax highlighting.

 You might wonder why a folder name starts with an underscore.
 If so, read up on [routing](https://docs.craftcms.com/v3/routing.html#dynamic-routes).
 Craft will automatically route template paths as URL paths.
 For example if you create a file `/templates/foo/bar.html` then you will see that template render at `http://mysite.test/foo/bar`.
-If you'd like to keep template folders or  files private, prepend the name with an underscore so Craft will ignore it.
-In this starter project, there is a single folder, `_private` to hold all templates that should not be publically accessible.
+If you’d like to keep template folders or  files private, prepend the name with an underscore so Craft will ignore it.
+In this starter project, there is a single folder, `_private` to hold all templates that should not be publicly accessible.

 ### Try something new